VotiroLabs/Word-Quick-Fuzzer/README.md

 Since MqF supports custom user files, you will be needing to take care to these features:
 1. create a document in Word, insert a Quick field of type INCLUDETEXT/INCLUDEPICTURE and point it to a non-existant html/image file path.
 - This non-existant file path should be provided to MqF in the "-r" argument, as it will be the generated symbolic link.
-2. Open the document with an archive unpacker and edit "word\document.xml": look for a tag containing "begin" and add w:dirty="true" -> it should look like this: <w:fldChar w:fldCharType="begin" w:dirty="true"/>
+2. Open the document with an archive unpacker and edit "word\document.xml": look for a tag containing "begin" and add w:dirty="true" -> it should look like this: `<w:fldChar w:fldCharType="begin" w:dirty="true"/>`
 3. Exit the text editor and make sure the edits are saved to the document. now you can supply its path to MqF in the "-w" argument.

-vii) Few More Points about Word Quick Fuzzer:
+Few More Points about Word Quick Fuzzer:
 ======================================
 1. Fuzzing Efficiency:
 To maximize fuzzing efficiency, Word is loaded once and the refresh is made using COM and symbolic links.
 Once crashed, Word will be relaunched and the process continues.